pooltogether/v4-docs/docs/reference/contracts/DrawBeacon.md

   function canStartDraw(
   ) external returns (bool)
 ```
-Returns whether an Draw request can be started.
+Returns whether a Draw can be started.